r5-labs/r5-wallet/README.md

 ![R5 Wallet](img/snapshot.png)

-Open source development repository of the R5 GUI Desktop Wallet.
+Open source and community-maintained development repository of the R5 GUI Desktop Wallet.

+The R5 Desktop Wallet is a community effort that aims to strengthen the R5 ecosystem and general access by implementing independent, verifiable, and open source code that allow users to connect and use the R5 blockchain.

 ## Python Wallet